StemVibrations/STEM/docs/track.rst

 ....

 The rail consists of a Euler-Bernoulli beam element.
-Since the rail properties are well-know, STEM provides a default material for the rail, which can be used as follows:
+Since the rail properties are well-know, STEM provides default materials for the rail, which can be used as follows:

 .. code-block:: python